Codrax/Codrut-Animation-Lib/README.md

 | StartValue | {AnimationType} | The value from which the animation starts.
 Can be overriden by `StartFromCurrent` |
 | Steps | Integer | Set a custom steps value for the animation, instead of auto-calculating them.
 The less steps the greater the drawing performance |

+## Animation types
+- Linear
+- Exponential
+- Pulse
+- Random
+- ReverseExpo
+- Sinus
+- Spring

+Note: `Pulse` does not reach It's end value, as It pulses to the Value, but returns back.

 ## Use without component
 1) Assign the OnStep notify event from the Object Inspector.